Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Examples

-In the following $\alpha$, $\Tau$ and $\Sigma$ denote the concentration parameter, the between group and the within group covariance parameters respectively in the Dirichlet Process Gaussian Mixture Model.
-Their meaning is explained in \cref{sec:prelim}.

-In \cref{subsec:segment} we compute the convex partition that maximises $\Delta$ when $P$ is a~uniform distribution on the segment $[-1,1]$.

-\cref{subsec:exp} gives an example of a distribution with well-defined moments, for which the maximiser of $\Delta$ necessarily has infinitely many clusters, although for any $R < \infty$, the number that intersect a ball of radius $R$ is finite.
-This example illustrates the content of \cref{thm:manyclust}, where it is shown that with appropriate choice of model parameters, if the input distribution is exponential then the number of clusters in the sequence of MAP partitions becomes arbitrarily large.

-\cref{subsec:mnorm} investigates Gaussian mixture models; the MAP does not identify properly two clusters when the mixture distribution is bi-modal.
+This section presents some examples which illustrate the main propositions of the article.
+In \cref{subsec:segment} we compute the convex partition that maximises $\Delta$ when $P$ is a~uniform distribution on the interval $[-1,1]$. \cref{subsec:exp} gives an example of a distribution with well-defined moments, for which the maximiser of $\Delta$ necessarily has infinitely many clusters, although for any $r < \infty$, the number of clusters that intersect a ball of radius $r$ is finite.
+This example illustrates the content of \cref{thm:manyclust}, where it is shown that with appropriate choice of model parameters, if the input distribution is exponential then the number of clusters in the sequence of MAP partitions becomes arbitrarily large. \cref{subsec:mnorm} investigates Gaussian mixture models; the MAP partition does not properly identify the two clusters when the mixture distribution is bi-modal.
 Finally, in \cref{subsec:disc} we consider the uniform distribution on the unit disc in $\R^2$.
-The partition maximising the $\Delta$ function cannot be obtained by analytical methods, but it may be approximated.
-By \cref{prop:MAPconv}, the results approximate the optimal partition of the unit disc.
+The partition maximising the function $\Delta$ cannot be obtained by analytical methods, but it may be approximated.
+The results approximate the optimal partition of the unit disc and illustrate the convexity of \cref{prop:MAPconv}.
+All examples are substantiated with computer simulations, presented in the main text or in Supplement B.